LG G Flex Android smartphone review

 Australia’s first curved-screen smartphone has arrived and there is more to it than a pretty face.

-- Curved screen is amazing for video playback
+- Curved screen

 LG has taken the curved-screen technology it uses in its televisions and popped it into the LG G Flex.
 The Android smartphone will be known in circles as the phone with a curved display, but with its powerful innards, unique design traits and ultra-capable imaging technologies, it is so much more.